From Latent to Observable Position-Based Click Models in Carousel Interfaces: Conclusion

 \section{Conclusion}

-In this work, we studied click modeling for carousel interfaces, which despite their prevalence in recommender systems are underexplored.
-We explored both model design and optimization strategies, and proposed three novel carousel PBMs.
-Through our experiments, we showed that gradient-based optimization methods outperform classical approaches such as expectation–maximization and maximum likelihood estimation in fitting carousel click models.
+In this work, we studied click modeling for carousel interfaces, which, despite their prevalence in e-commerce, are underexplored.
+We explored both model design and optimization strategies and proposed three novel carousel PBMs.
+Through our experiments, we showed that gradient-based optimization methods outperform classic approaches in fitting carousel click models.
 Among the evaluated models, OEPBM achieved the strongest performance in click prediction and learned examination parameters that most closely align to user behavior.
 Additionally, our results reveal a fundamental limitation of click modeling in complex interfaces: optimizing for click likelihood does not guarantee realistic modeling of user examination.
 Clicks alone do not provide sufficient information, requiring additional behavioral feedback, such as eye tracking.

 These findings point to the importance of user feedback outside of clicks and interface-aware approaches in recommender systems.
-Future work involves adapting other single-list click models to carousel interfaces (or other interfaces), developing new click models that may better capture the complexity of carousel user behavior, or integrating other sources of user feedback (e.g., gaze, cursor, dwell time, etc.), while exploring how realistic user aligned click models can improve recommendations.
+Future work involves adapting other single-list click models to carousel (or other) interfaces, developing new click models that may better capture the complexity of user behavior (e.g. implementing neural click models), or integrating other sources of user feedback (e.g., gaze, cursor, dwell time, etc.).
+Along with improving click model alignment to user behavior, further work is needed exploring how these models can improve downstream evaluation metrics or the quality of the recommendation for the user.